kanow/operations/Documentation/Configuration/Plugins/Statistics/Index.rst

 The setting "lastYears" define how many years descending from now should be respected for the statistics.
 Years without any operations will be ignored.

-It is the same setting as in the normal list and can be overridden directly in the "Operations Statistics" plugin.
+It is the same setting as in the normal list and can be overridden directly in the "Operation Statistics" plugin.

 Change JavaScript for statistics
 ================================